 Partnership plays a key role in enabling children and young people with SEND to achieve.
+We will have an early discussion with parents/carers when identifying whether their child requires special educational provision.
+At all stages of the special needs process, the school keeps parents/carers fully informed and involved.
+We take account of the wishes, feelings and knowledge of parents at all stages.
+We encourage parents to make an active contribution to their child's education.
+These conversations will make sure that:

+• Everyone develops a good understanding of the pupil's areas of strength and difficulty

+- We consider the parents' concerns - Everyone understands the agreed outcomes sought for the child - Everyone is clear on what the next steps are

-Parents contribute to the shared view of a child's needs and are treated as partners in their child's education.
-At all stages of the process, the school keeps parents fully informed and involved.
-We encourage parents to make an active contribution to their child's education and have regular meetings each term to share the progress of special needs children with their parents.
-We inform the parents of any outside intervention, and share the process of decision-making by providing clear information relating to the education of their child.
+Notes of these early discussions will be added to the pupil's record, and we will formally notify parents when it is decided that a pupil will receive SEND support.
+We have regular meetings each term to share the progress of special needs children with their parents/carers.
+We inform the parents/carers of any outside intervention, and we share the process of decision-making by providing clear information relating to the education of children with special educational needs.
+Early identification is vital.